Skip to main content

 iOS

-Create the client credentials.
-Navigate to Credentials under APIs & Services.
-Click Create Credentials and select OAuth client ID.
+Create the client credentials in the Google Auth Platform.
+Navigate to Clients and click Create Client.
 Configure the OAuth client as Application type iOS.

 <dict>